galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # Types of clustering algorithms

 Since clustering is a subjective task, there are many algorithms for data clustering.
-Every method follows a different set of rules for defining the similarity among the There are  many clustering algorithms known.
+Every method follows a different set of rules for defining similarity.
+There are many clustering algorithms known.
 But few of the algorithms are used popularly and we can categorized them as follows:

  - Connectivity models: As the name suggests, these models are based on the notion that the data points closer in data space exhibit more similarity to each other than the data points lying farther away.
 These models can follow two approaches.
 In the first approach, they start with classifying all data points into separate clusters and then aggregating them as the distance decreases.
 In the second approach, all data points are classified as a single cluster and then partitioned as the distance increases.
 Also, the choice of distance function is subjective.
 These models are very easy to interpret but lacks scalability for handling big datasets.
 Examples of these models are hierarchical clustering algorithm and its variants.